LunchBadger/adxchange-lb-api/README.md

 the `fbUser` model once connected to database (MSSQL or MySQL or any other db) will return and save objects.
 No custom code or SQL query is required.
 Handled by loopback connector

-This project is already imported into LB and exposed via Gateway, Al will show that on demo
+This project is already imported into LB and exposed via Gateway, Al will show that on demo.